 Low Carb Buffalo Chicken Meatballs

-- 1 pound ground chicken or turkey
+- 1 pound lean ground chicken

 - 1/2 cup almond flour

-- 1/4 cup grated cheddar cheese
+- 1/4 cup shredded cheddar cheese

 - 1 tablespoon dry ranch seasoning